 DO NOT RUB, SCRATCH OR PICK AT THE TREATED AREA.
 Let any scabbing, flaking or dry skin naturally exfoliate off.
 Picking can cause scarring, loss of color, or infection.

-- Plan on scheduling your second session touch-up within the first 6 months.
+- PLAN on scheduling your second session touch-up within the first 6 months.
+(Typically 6-8 weeks post procedure- as instructed by Elsa.)

 - YOU ARE RESPONSIBLE FOR MAINTAINING YOUR APPTS.
 Confirmation calls are not guaranteed.